How To Dry & Preserve Flowers Inside Books

 8. Monitoring the Drying Process

 Patience is key in the flower-drying process.
-Check the flowers periodically to gauge their progress.
+Check the flowers periodically to see their progress.

 9. Replace Absorbent Paper if Needed